MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Using-Format-Commands-to-Change-Output-View.md

 ### Controlling Format-Wide Display with Column

 With the `Format-Wide` cmdlet, you can only display a single property at a time.
-This makes it useful for displaying simple lists that show in multiple columns.
+This makes it useful for displaying large lists in multiple columns.

 ```powershell
 Get-Command -Verb Format | Format-Wide -Property Noun -Column 3